tier4/AutowareArchitectureProposal.proj/README.md

 vcs import src < autoware.proj.repos
 ```

-2. Run the setup script (this step will install CUDA, cuDNN 7, osqp, ROS and TensorRT 7, and will take around X minutes)
+2. Run the setup script (this step will install CUDA, cuDNN 7, osqp, ROS and TensorRT 7, and will take around 45 minutes!)

 ```sh
 ./setup_ubuntu18.04.sh
 ```

-3. Build the source code
+3. Build the source code (this will take around 15 minutes)

 ```sh
 source ~/.bashrc
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release --catkin-skip-building-tests
 ```

-## How to configure
+> Several modules will report stderror output, but these are just warnings and can be safely ignored.

-### Set hardware configuration
+## Sensor hardware configuration

 Prepare launch and vehicle description files according to the sensor configuration of your hardware.
 The following files are provided as samples: